-In August, MTN Irancell also obtained a TDD-LTE licence which will enable it to offer LTE-based fixed wireless broadband services in the country.
+In August, MTN Irancell obtained a TDD-LTE licence which will enable it to offer LTEbased fixed wireless broadband services in the country.
 As of September 2015, MTN Irancell reported having around 500,000 WiMAX subscribers that it will switch over to LTE services.

 In April 2015, MTN Irancell launched a Wi-Fi service in Tochal.
-Irancell subscribers can receive 500MB of free high-speed internet for 60 hours by connecting to the operator's Wi-Fi network, called irancellWiFi and sending a blank SMS to 4031 to receive a username and password.
-Subscribers will be able to receive a username and password only once every 24 hours.
+Irancell subscribers can receive 500MB of free high-speed internet for 60 hours by connecting to the operator's Wi-Fi network, called irancellWiFi.
+They are then able to receive a username and password once every 24 hours.

-During the second half of 2014, MTN Irancell began the roll-out of a 3G network with LTE-capable frequency, following approval by the Communications Regulatory Authority.
-During the period it invested ZAR1.818bn, representing 100 percent of the operation, and deployed 274 new 2G sites.
+During the second half of 2014, the operator began rolling out a 3G network with LTEcapable frequency, following approval by the Communications Regulatory Authority.
+During this period, it invested ZAR1.818bn and deployed 274 new 2G sites.
 In August 2014 the operator was granted a 3G/4G licence, and with a ready network it launched 3G services in the following month.
 The operator also launched 4G networks in nine cities in November 2014, whereas its 3G network covered 75 cities in all 31 provinces.